cathiechentx/ElementPriorities/README.md

 ## Introduction

-After we public [Proposal: Enhance HeroElement](https://discourse.wicg.io/t/proposal-enhance-heroelement/2163), we got a suggestion from @AshleyScirra which is very interesting.
+After we public [Proposal: Enhance HeroElement](https://discourse.wicg.io/t/proposal-enhance-heroelement/2163), we got a suggestion from Ashley which is very interesting.
 We could expand it to element priorities.

 ### Three Element Priorities